Sunil-Suthar/Student-Fee-Management-System/README.md

 type the url in the Browser ---->  http://studentfeemanagement.esy.es/

-login id for admin is --> sunil@gmail.com
+login id for student is --> student1@gmail.com
-              password ---> suni123
+              password ---> student1

               ######  ENJOY! :)      ######